prcore/docs/content/workflow/get-prescriptions/result-explanation.md

 - `proba_if_treated`: The probability of a positive outcome if the case is treated.
 - `proba_if_untreated`: The probability of a positive outcome if the case is not treated.
 - `cate`: The Conditional Average Treatment Effect (CATE) score of the case.
+- `treatment`: The treatment definition of the case.
+This is directly from the user's previously inputted treatment definition.

 ```json
 {